EmNudge/site/src/pages/notes/live-reload.md

 [The gist is available here](https://gist.github.com/EmNudge/5d20e433919d5d36d78a03d41a2f3afe).

 A technique more common these days is "[Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/)".
-This requires your code to have an understanding of **where** updates happened in order to reload a component of the page without reloading the page itself.
+This requires your code to have an understanding of **where** updates happened to reload a component of the page without reloading the page itself.

 For applications that don't use a customized framework, adding in something like this would be considerably more complicated.
 You can also [just use Vite](https://github.com/EmNudge/audio-visualizer-playground/blob/main/src/main.ts#L48-L71).